 Membership provides students with guidance during the transition process and adaptation to the scholastic and social challenges posed by life at a large university.
-Many members express a sense of connection with members of their organization as well as others outside of the Greek community.
+Many members express a sense of connection with members of their organization as well as others outside of the fraternity and sorority community.
 In addition to finding a home away from home, our members gain valuable leadership skills, raise money for charities, volunteer countless hours of service and frequently exceed the all-campus average GPA.

 - Keep an open mind, fraternity and sorority life is not for everyone.
 Just because you may have been a fraternity or sorority member doesn’t mean that it is the right choice for your student.